Outline#

 Keep in mind that just attempting the given tasks for a grade band is not enough to guarantee you receive a final mark in that grade band.
 Things like the correctness of your implementation, report quality and code style will all influence your results.
 This is just provided as a guideline.

-1. A correct implementation of a basic sequential network (i.e. no concurrency) will result in a mark in the pass range.
-Implementations that successfully communicate with 1 airport node will receive a mark lower in this grade band, and implementations that are able to communicate with multiple will receive a higher mark in this grade band.
+- A correct implementation of a basic sequential network (i.e. no concurrency) will result in a mark in the pass range.
+Implementations that successfully communicate with 1 station node will receive a mark lower in this grade band, and implementations that are able to communicate with multiple will receive a higher mark in this grade band.

-2. A correct implementation of a network with a concurrent controller server and sequential airport nodes (or vice-versa) will result in a mark in the credit range.
+- All of the above, and a correct implementation of a network with a concurrent controller server and sequential station nodes (or vice-versa) will result in a mark in the credit range.

-3. A correct implementation of a network with a concurrency controller and concurrent airport nodes with a “basic” locking scheme to protect accesses and modifications to the schedule will result in a mark in the distinction range.
+- All of the above, and a correct implementation of a network with a concurrent controller and concurrent station nodes with a “basic” locking scheme to protect accesses and modifications to the schedule will result in a mark in the distinction range.

 Note that for point (2) and (3) we expect an implementation of a thread pool, as explained above.